cenpa/freqfit/README.md

 export PYTHONPATH
 ```

+### running on cenpa-rocks
+1. Make sure you have a user directory in the LEGEND location on `eliza1`: `mkdir /data/eliza1/LEGEND/users/$USER`
+2. Add the PYTHONUSERBASE to your `~/.bashrc`: `export PYTHONUSERBASE=/data/eliza1/LEGEND/users/$USER/pythonuserbase`
+3. The code is located at `/data/eliza1/LEGEND/sw/legendfreqfit`.
+In order to pip3 install it, run the following
+4. Activate the singularity shell `singularity shell --bind /data/eliza1/LEGEND/:/data/eliza1/LEGEND/ /data/eliza1/LEGEND/sw/containers/legend-base.sif`
+5. Pip3 install as an editable file.
+When located inside the `/data/eliza1/LEGEND/sw/legendfreqfit` directory, run `pip3 install -e .`
+6. Exit the singularity shell and run the code

 ### "config" format

 A `.yaml` file should be set up like `tests/config_test.yaml`.
 There are a few things in there that will raise warnings, which I was trying to test.